-Prior to re-joining Chapman Tripp in 2014, Rebecca worked as a specialist planning and environmental lawyer with King and Wood Mallesons in Melbourne.
+Prior to re-joining Chapman Tripp in 2014, Rebecca worked as a specialist planning and environmental lawyer with King & Wood Mallesons in Melbourne.

-- Acted for Transpower New Zealand Limited in relation to various plan changes across the North Island and with respect to the proposed Auckland Unitary Plan.
+- Acted for Transpower on various plan changes across the North Island and the proposed Auckland Unitary Plan.

-- Advised NZ Transport Agency at Council hearings and Environment Court, and in relation to the designation and resource consent aspects of a number of state highway projects, including the Ara Tuhono Puhoi to Wellsford project, the SH1 widening works at Warkworth and the Waikato Expressway – Te Rapa section.
+- Advised Waka Kotahi NZ Transport Agency at Council hearings and the Environment Court, on the designation and resource consent aspects of a number of state highway projects, including the Ara Tūhono Puhoi – Wellsford project, SH1 widening works at Warkworth and Waikato Expressway – Te Rapa section.

-- Provided specialist advice to both local and international corporate entities, on environmental due diligences (both purchaser and vendor), including coordinating environmental audits and reviewing relevant contract and warranty provisions.
+- Provided specialist advice to both local and international corporate entities, on environmental due diligence (both purchaser and vendor), including coordinating environmental audits and reviewing relevant contract and warranty provisions.